shantanuuchak/loveleen-netlifycms/content/posts/2021-10-31-free-speech-in-india-and-its-implications/index.md

 The recent G7+ summit also raised the issues of the internet ban in Jammu & Kashmir after the abrogation of Article 370 which curbs free speech as without the internet there can not be ground reporting of things happening in Jammu and Kashmir.
 The G7+ summit stated the internet shutdowns in Jammu & Kashmir as politically motivated.

+> "If liberty means anything at all, it means the right to tell people what they do not want to hear " - George Orwell

 ## Why Free Speech is important?

 ![Defend our free press](images/defend-our-free-press.jpg "Defend our free press")